wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragon-red.md

 <ins>Earthquake:</ins> Each creature on the ground within sight of the dragon must make a save or be knocked prone.

 <ins>Volcanic Fissures:</ins> A fissure opens between two points and bursts with toxic volcanic gas.
-Creatures over the vent must save vs poison or be poisoned until the end of their next turn.
+Creatures over the vent must save vs. poison or be poisoned until the end of their next turn.
 The vents have 1/4 chance to be exhausted each turn.

  ---